LSNicholls/Serenity-WinAuthSample/README.md

 ## Overview

-This is a sample Serenity project that allows Serenity to recognize Windows identities and also authenticate with its default app identity and password behavior.
+This is a sample Serenity project that allows Serenity to recognize Windows identities and also continue to authenticate with its default app identity and password behavior.
 It is ideal for a Windows intranet setup.

 The primary idea is to allow most users to enter the application without having to authenticate, although administrative users can still use app identities for special purposes.